harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-interpret-performance-trending.md

 Performance trending provides the most value when tests are executed on a regular basis.
 Refer to our [integrations]({{ site.baseurl }}/4.0/integrations/) for more information on integrating/automating your tests.

-**Note:** Failed tests will be shown in red, passing tests in green, and aborted tests will shown a "negative" value.
+**Note:** Failed tests will be shown in red, passing tests in green, and aborted tests will show a "negative" value.

 ![Performance trending graph]({{ site.baseurl }}/assets/img/v4/how-to-tutorials/perf-trending.png)